BobbyRaj17/k8sLevel3/README.md

         stable/mediawiki -n mediawiki
 ```

-The above the command will deploy `mediawiki` application with release name `mediawiki-release` inside mediawiki namespace
+The above the command will deploy `mediawiki` application with release name `mediawiki-release` inside mediawiki namespace. </br>
 Exposed the `mediawiki` against a loadbalancer -> http://35.239.75.46/

 ### 4. Setup private docker registry to store the docker images. configure restricted access between cluster to registry and cluster to pipeline